 MHA Domains & Competencies

 The competency framework for the MSUM MHA program has been adapted from the Healthcare Leadership Alliance common competency domains.
 The 26 program competencies are classified under five major domains: Leadership; Professionalism; Communication and Relationship Building; Knowledge of the Healthcare Environment; and Business Skills.
-These domains align with the mission, vision and values of the MHA program in preparing a generalist leader that is prepared to lead in a variety of community settings.
-It provides a solid administrative foundation to allow students to emerge to prepared to lead in the ever-changing world of healthcare.
+These domains align with the mission, vision, and values of the MHA program in preparing a generalist leader that is prepared to lead in a variety of community settings.
+It provides a solid administrative foundation to allow students to emerge prepared to lead in the ever-changing world of healthcare.